ssbsukirat/medicine/Neurology/ALS and MNDs.md

     - Probable if 2/4
     - Possible if 1/4
     - If 1/4 + progressive umn and LMN + SOD1(superoxide dismutase)
-- CSF markers of neurodegeneration like neurofilament light chains, phosphorylated neurofilament heavy chains, inflammatory markers like monocyte chemoattractant protein 1
+- CSF markers of neurodegeneration like neurofilament light chains, phosphorylated neurofilament heavy chains, inflammatory markers like **monocyte chemoattractant protein 1 are elevated**
+## Epidemiology
+- median survival